Paubrasilia: Use in the music industry and excessive harvesting

 At the 2024 annual meeting of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) it was resolved that existing stockpiles of the wood should be registered, that finished bows should be marked and traceable, and that suitable plantations in Brazil should be identified to maintain a sustainable supply.
-Future trade and conservation of the product is on the agenda for the November 2025 CITES conference.
+Future trade and conservation of the product was discussed at the November 2025 CITES conference, when suppliers and users were directed to improve traceability of the wood and musical instruments made from it.
 The International Pernambuco Conservation Initiative (IPCI), whose members are the bowmakers who rely on pernambuco for their livelihoods, is working to replant the trees.
 IPCI advocates the use of other woods for violin bows to raise money to plant pernambuco seedlings.
 The shortage of pernambuco has also helped the carbon fiber and composite bow industry to thrive.

 Replanting efforts

 Restoration of the species in the wild is hampered by the fact that it is a climax community species, which will develop well only when planted amongst secondary forest vegetation.
-Although many saplings have been distributed or sold during recent decades, that has led to the tree being planted in places outside its natural range, with somewhat poor results, such as what happens with brazilwood trees used for urban landscaping in the city of São Paulo, they fruited abundantly in the city in 2009 due to a humid season.
+Although many saplings have been distributed or sold during recent decades, that has led to the tree being planted in places outside its natural range, with somewhat poor results.
+However, brazilwood trees used for urban landscaping in the city of São Paulo fruited abundantly in the city in 2009 due to an exceptionally humid season.